Where is Dropbox Folder Located?

-On the other hand, you have easier way to operate to backup Dropbox to external hard drive.
-The easy and powerful data backup software - AOMEI Backupper will help you to copy files from Dropbox to external hard drive in Windows XP/Vista/7/8/10.
-Here is how it works:
+On the other hand, you have an easier way to backup Dropbox to external hard drive.
+The free yet powerful file sync software - AOMEI Backupper will help you to copy files from Dropbox to external hard drive easily and safely.

 1. Connect your external hard drive with your computer and make sure it can be detected.

 2. Install and run AOMEI Backupper Standard, select Basic Sync under Sync tab.

 3. Rename Task Name if needed and click Add Folder to choose Dropbox folder.